Rajkumar-180/Rajkumar-180/README.md

 # 🌟 Rajkumar here - Turning Ideas into Code 💡➡️💻
 💻 "I’m Rajkumar, a final-year Computer Science student passionate about software development and web technologies.
-I enjoy crafting responsive interfaces and turning creative ideas into reality through code ✨."
+I enjoy crafting responsive interfaces and turning creative ideas into reality through code ✨,Open to discussions about Web Development, Java, and Frontend Technologies"

 ---

 ## 🌐 Behind the Code

-- 🎓 B.E. in Computer Science and Engineering
+- 🎓 Field of Study: B.E. - Computer Science and Engineering
 - 🔭 Currently Learning: Advanced Java & Web Development
 - 🎯 Hobbies: Learning new skills & exploring them, playing video games, and watching YouTube
-- 😄 Discipline ✨: My goal is to stay consistent and disciplined by strictly following the schedule I’ve set for myself✅
+- 😄 Discipline : My goal is to stay consistent and disciplined by strictly following the schedule I’ve set for myself✅
-- 💡 Open to discussions about Web Development, Java, and Frontend Technologies

 ---